Henry Meen

 Henry Meen (1744–1817) was an English cleric, academic and classical scholar.
 He is best known as authority on Lycophron.

 Life

-He was born at Harleston, Norfolk on 2 December 1744, the son of Henry Meen, an apothecary.
+He was born at Harleston, Norfolk on 2 December 1744, the son of Henry and Sarah Meen, an apothecary.
 He went to school in Bungay.
 He entered Emmanuel College, Cambridge as a sizar on 9 October 1761, and graduated B.A.
 1766, M.A.
 1769, and B.D.
 1776.
 He became a Fellow of his college.

 Ordained in the Church of England, Meen was appointed to a minor canonry in St Paul's Cathedral; instituted to the rectory of St Nicholas Cole Abbey with St Nicholas Olave, London, on 30 April 1792; and collated on 13 November 1795 as prebendary of Twyford in St Paul's Cathedral, where he also held the office of lecturer.
 He died at the rectory, Bread Street Hill, London, 3 January 1817, aged 72.
+His younger sister was the painter Margaret Meen and he assisted her career when she moved to London in 1770..

 Works

 Meen published, while an undergraduate, a poem in blank verse, called Happiness, a Poetical Essay, London, 1766, which he later disowned.

 In 1780 Meen completed and saw through the press the unfinished translation of Apollonius Rhodius, by Francis Fawkes, and superintended its publication for the widow's benefit.
 To it he annexed his own independent version of the Rape of Helen, or the Origin of the Trojan War, by Coluthus, which was afterwards included in the Works of the Greek and Roman Poets (vol. v.), the British Poets (vol. lxxxviii.), and in the collections of Robert Anderson and Alexander Chalmers.
 His other works were: